ciprofloxacin hydrochloride tablets

 - theophylline, a medicine used to treat asthma

-- anticoagulants, medicines used to stop blood clots such as warfarin
+- oral anticoagulants, warfarin and it’s derivatives, medicines used to stop blood clots

 - probenecid, a medicine used to treat gout